 The FMA Liechtenstein supervises a financial centre with strong international links.
 Most of the clients and markets of Liechtenstein financial intermediaries are located abroad.
 The globalization of financial markets entails great challenges for supervisory authorities and has resulted in stronger cooperation across national borders in recent years.

 Due to Liechtenstein's EEA membership, the FMA Liechtenstein is also closely involved in the European financial supervision structure.
-The FMA Liechtenstein has observer status in all three European Supervisory Authorities: the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA) and the European Securities and Markets Authority (ESMA).
+The FMA Liechtenstein has the status of a non-voting member in all three European Supervisory Authorities: the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA) and the European Securities and Markets Authority (ESMA).

 Global integration of the FMA